o-thorp7/MuSim_USyd/README.md

             run_download_and_process.sh
     ```

+Once ERA5 files have been downloaded and processed, the muon flux calculation can be done via:

+1) Define relevant settings in (lon, lat, account number, output directory) submit_spline_jobs.sh

+2) mkdir splines mufluxes

+2) ./submit_spline_jobs.sh

+3) ./submit_muflux_jobs.sh

+4) ./combine_muflux_files.sh

+You should then end up with a bunch of .npy files in the mufluxes/ directory, with names like `combined_muflux_${timestamp}.npy`.
+These files should contain muon fluxes as a function of cos(zenith angle), and the numbers within can be totaled up to arrive at a total muon flux for that time period.

 ## About the Outputted Density Data
 Density data, along with longitude, latitude, and altitude data, are outputted in the